 What is Portugal’s NHR tax scheme?

-Portugal launched its NHR tax scheme in 2009 with the objective of attracting highly-qualified professionals and investors to the country, thus making it more competitive on the international stage.
+Portugal launched its NHR tax scheme in 2009 with the objective of attracting highly-qualified professionals and investors to the country, to boost the economy and make the country more competitive internationally.
 Portugal’s NHR offers attractive tax breaks for those who fulfil its criteria.

 What are the main benefits of Portugal’s NHR tax scheme?